coderabbitai/coderabbit-docs/blog/ai-code-reviews-reclaims-2023-10-05/blog.md

 5. **Expand Gradually**: Happy with the results?
 Excellent!
 Now, introduce AI-powered code reviews to the whole team and make it a regular practice.

-6. **Stay Updated**: AI keeps evolving, and so should your approach.
+6. **Stay Updated**: AI continues to evolve, and so should your approach.
 Keep up with new features and capabilities to keep improving your review process.

 This isn't just a temporary trend; it's a significant shift in how we view code quality and team efficiency.
 So take that leap and discover how AI can take your